axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 1. **Salt Management**: Use unique salts for each token linking operation.
 On Sui, the salt must be 0x + 64 hex characters (e.g. 32 bytes) matching Sui address format.
 2. **Token Control**: Ensure you have proper control over both tokens (e.g. `TreasuryCap` for `MINT_BURN` token manager types on Sui).
-3. **TreasuryCap Security**: For MINT_BURN token managers, the `TreasuryCap` is transferred to the token manager.
-Ensure this is intended before proceeding, and that any precedent transactions (such as minting yourself tokens) has been taken care of before transferring the `TreasuryCap`.
+3. **TreasuryCap Security**: For `MINT_BURN` token managers, the `TreasuryCap` is transferred to the token manager.
+Ensure this is intended before proceeding, and that any previous transactions (such as minting yourself tokens) have been taken care of before transferring the `TreasuryCap`.
 4. **Decimal Precision**: Be aware of decimal differences between chains.
 ITS Hub automatically handles scaling, but understand the implications for your use case.